royriojas/persistify/README.md

 ### I have added a new transform and the build is not using its magic!

-Since persistify will only work on the files that have changed, and adding a transform does not cause a file change it is better to just use `--recreate` after adding a new trasform or plugin
+~Since persistify will only work on the files that have changed, and adding a transform does not cause a file change it is better to just use `--recreate` after adding a new trasform or plugin~

+Latest version of `persistify` will ignore the cache if the command used to execute it changes.

 ## Changelog